Order Splitting and Interacting with a Counterparty

-Institutional investors have a strong incentive to find natural counterparties to trade larger amounts at lower costs.
-We show theoretically that order splitting may facilitate this search, as it gradually signals one's trading interest to the market and helps detect the presence of counterparties.
-Empirically, we confirm that investors can detect counterparties in real-time, in which case they adjust their strategy accordingly.
-A one-standard deviation increase in natural counterparty trading volume correlates with a 14.2% increase in order size and reduces the average implementation shortfall to close to zero.
+Institutional investors have a strong incentive to find natural counterparties to be able to trade larger amounts at lower costs.
+We show theoretically that order splitting allows institutional investors to gradually detect each other's trading intentions, such that they can coordinate their trading to maximize gains from trade.
+Empirically, we confirm that investors detect counterparties in real-time and adjust their trading rate accordingly.
+The economic magnitudes are sizeable, as a one-standard deviation increase in natural counterparty trading volume correlates with a 16.9% increase in parent order size and a 91% reduction in average implementation shortfall.

 Keywords: Order splitting, Signalling, Liquidity